Best Colleges for Psychology in 2025–26

 How to choose a psychology program

-If you plan to become a licensed psychologist, you'll need a doctoral degree — choose an undergraduate program with strong research opportunities and faculty mentorship.
-Look for programs with lab access and opportunities to co-author research papers.
+If you plan to become a licensed psychologist, you'll need a doctoral degree (PhD or PsyD) — choose an undergraduate program with strong research opportunities and faculty mentorship.
+Look for programs with lab access and opportunities to co-author research papers (admission to clinical psychology PhD programs is more competitive than to medical school in many years, and publication record matters).
+For non-clinical paths, look for programs that emphasize research methods, statistics, and applied behavioral science.
+Concentrations in cognitive science, behavioral economics, or industrial-organizational psychology often have stronger industry pipelines than general clinical psychology.
+Honors programs and capstone research projects are especially valuable in psychology.

 Common career paths for psychology graduates

-Clinical Psychologist, School Counselor, UX Researcher, Human Resources Specialist, Market Research Analyst
+Clinical Psychologist (with PhD/PsyD), School Counselor, UX Researcher, Human Resources Specialist, Market Research Analyst, Behavioral Health Technician, Public Policy Analyst, Behavioral Economist, Social Worker, Therapist (with MSW/MFT)

 Scholarships for psychology students